My short story for Flash Fiction for Aspiring Writers FFfAW:

 Jackie was little when his father passed away leaving the horse ranch to him.
 He loved his family of horses.
 He looked after them, fed them well, cuddled them.
 They too did all the hard work they were supposed to do.

-Dole out extra love while also ruling out hunger, pain or other reason for the colt’s misbehavior.
+Dole out extra love while also ruling out hunger, pain or other reasons for the colt’s misbehavior.

 After all, good manners don’t come by easy.